There is an entrenched misconception of the hygiene of the period.

 “Kill-joy!”
 The dog aims a soaker of a spout his way.

 “Get in here,” demands Dru, “before this fool kicks all the water out.
-The wash-women are gone” – Sly looks around, she’s right, they are nowhere around – “and I have no way to replenish.”
+The wash-women are gone” – Sly looks around, she’s right – “and I have no way to replenish.”

 The cat bites the bullet, jumps in.
 The water is two feet deep, fine for the others, not for a cat.
 Kicking wildly, he encounters a ledge, no, more than a ledge, a shelf.
 “I can stand here!” he cries.